DonChong2000/TodayILearn/04. Career/Migration/Canada/Celpip Writing Prep/Email to HR, seek help for harassement.md

 Dear HR,

-I am writing to seek help from you for the matter of being harrassed at work.
+I am writing to seek help from you for the matter of being harassed at work.
+Last

+I am looking for prompt respond for this matter, thanksyou

 Yours sincerely,
-Don
+Emma